Illustration Bacterial community

 Our Research

-Central to our research is a close collaboration with clinicians and the analysis of samples of clinical importance.
-We use a cost-effective pipeline for high-throughput analysis of microbial communities in human samples to identify relationships between microbial community composition and disease and/or environmental factors.
-We are involved in clinical trials to identify microbial risk factors or to rationally manipulate microbial communities.
-Central research subjects are the analysis and quantification of functions of special importance for human health and the characterization of the activity of microbial or "pathogenic" communities in vivo.
+Central to our research was a close collaboration with clinicians and the analysis of samples of clinical importance to identify relationships between microbial community composition and disease and/or environmental factors.
+We were involved in various clinical trials to identify microbial risk factors in different habitats.

-Roughly 20-30 % of humans permanently carry Staphylococcus aureus in their nose.
-Even though this colonisation of the nares is asymptomatic, it was shown to be the major source and risk factor for invasive infections by Staphylococcus aureus, an increasingly multi-resistant pathogen causing a large spectrum of infectious diseases with high morbidity and mortality.
-We are currently analyzing the interactions between S. aureus and other members of the nasal community and characterize the in vivo activity of S. aureus, to provide insights for future intervention strategies for the control of health care- and community-associated infections due to S. aureus
+Using the nose, the major source and risk factor for invasive infections by Staphylococcus aureus, we analyzed the interactions between S. aureus and other members of the nasal community and characterized the in vivo activity of S. aureus, to provide insights for future intervention strategies.

-Bacterial activities in the human body are essential for the host, yet some can promote host damage.
-For instance, formation of short-chain fatty acids is essential for maintaining host health by providing energy to the intestinal epithelium and modulating the immune system, whereas other metabolic products are associated with disease such as trimethylamine that is believed to promote atherosclerosis.
+Regarding the gastrointestinal tract we are concentrating on bacterial functions important for host health, such as the formation of short-chain fatty acids which is essential for providing energy to the intestinal epithelium and modulating the immune system, or the formation of trimethylamine that is believed to promote atherosclerosis.
 The detailed investigation of such bacterial key functions will provide crucial knowledge on the interplay between nutrition, intestinal microbiota and disease and assist the development of precision medicine to promote host health.